Taiwan extends compulsory military service to 1 year

 The plan sets Taiwan up for increasing its defense capabilities but what remains to be seen is how well the Defense Ministry will carry out the reforms, said Arthur Zhin-Sheng Wang, a defense expert at Taiwan’s Central Police University.

 Taiwan’s current 4-month-long military conscription requirement was widely panned by the public as being too short and not providing the training that professional soldiers actually need.
-The government had slashed it down from a year to four months in 2017 as it was transitioning the army into an all-volunteer corps.
+The government had slashed the period from a year to four months in 2017 as it was transitioning the army into an all-volunteer corps.

 Of Taiwan’s 188,000-person military, 90% are volunteers and 10% are men doing their required four months of service.